yacitus/SSAuction/frontend/README.md

 - paginate auction page Rostered Players table
 - when a year_range is displayed (main page, auction page under auction info) where both ends of the range are the same (eg. "2020-2020-BL"), convert it to just one year for display ("2020-BL"——use last 7 characters of range string)
 - add a guardrail, like an "Are you sure?" confirmation if a bid is more than some percentage (5%?) higher than the existing bid or some percentage (15%?) higher than the total dollars per team (eg. $1,000)
+- add a non-abbreviated position hidden field to player records, so one can search for "catcher" in the nomination list
 - teams can be in more than one auction
 - team names need only be unique within an auction (checked when added to an auction)
 - team page URLs include auction number